Automotive How-To Tech Articles

 Read: Painting Brake Calipers

-When ball joint or tie rod boots rip or tear, the grease ends up on your car's undercarriage, but worse, the parts wear out much faster.
-It starts as a creaking or clunking, then worsening to excessive play in the suspension and steering.
+When a ball joint or tie rod boot gets damaged, grease ends up all over your car's undercarriage, but worse, the parts will wear out much faster.

 replace tie rod dust boots